symdaw/audio-plugin-host/README.md

 ## Setting up VST SDK
 1. Download the [VST SDK](https://download.steinberg.net/sdk_downloads/vst-sdk_3.7.7_build-19_2022-12-12.zip) and unzip it.
 2. Set the environment variable `VSTSDK_DIR` to the path of the unzipped SDK.
+To clarify, it should point to a directory called `VST_SDK` with multiple other files and directories inside it.

 ## Usage
 For full examples see the `examples` directory.